 The State Legislature through the Secretary for Resources has found that certain classes of projects are exempt from CEQA environmental impact review because they do not have a significant effect on the environment.
 These projects are declared to be categorically exempt from the requirement for the preparation of environmental impact documents.
-The proposed project involves the demolition of an existing structure and construction of a new single family dwelling.
-Therefore, the proposed demolition and reconstruction project has been determined to not have a significant effect on the environment pursuant to CEQA Guidelines Sections 15301 (Existing Facilities) and 15303 (New Construction or Conversion of Small Structures).
+The proposed project is for the construction of a new single-family dwelling on a vacant lot, which is covered under Section 15303 (Class 3, New Construction or Conversion of Small Structures) of the CEQA Guidelines.
+The project is consistent Class 3 project listing which includes the construction of one single-family residence in a residential zone.
 Further, the project will not trigger any of the exceptions to the exemptions listed under CEQA Guidelines Section 15300.2.
 Therefore, no further environmental review is required.